isomerpages/govtech-stp/index.md

 description: SafeTravel Pass is required for travellers entering into Singapore under Green/Fast Lane arrangements.
 permalink: /
-notification: <h6 style="text-align:left;">Scheduled maintenance will be taking place on:<br>&bull; 10 July 2021, from 12am to 2am.
-During this period, application services for Air Travel Pass will not be available. <br/><br/> Please note that the ICA SG Arrival
-  Card (SGAC) e-Service is a simple, free, self-help form accessed via ICA’s website (<a href="https://eservices.ica.gov.sg/sgarrivalcard/">https://eservices.ica.gov.sg/sgarrivalcard/</a>) for travellers to declare their details up to 72 hours before arriving in Singapore.
+notification: <h6 style="text-align:left;">Please note that the ICA SG Arrival Card (SGAC) e-Service is a simple, free, self-help form accessed via ICA’s website (<a href="https://eservices.ica.gov.sg/sgarrivalcard/">https://eservices.ica.gov.sg/sgarrivalcard/</a>) for travellers to declare their details up to 72 hours before arriving in Singapore.
 ICA does not support or endorse services offered by commercial entities who claim to provide assistance to travellers to make arrival applications for a fee.    </h6>
 sections:
   - hero:
       title: <h3 style="font-size:25px; font-weight:bold; font-family:Arial;